shanelawrence/uptime/README.md

 Navigate to the directory and execute with: python .\uptime.py

-To run fully undetectable (FUD) Try: nohup python uptime.py >>&/dev/null &
+To run headless Try: nohup python uptime.py >>&/dev/null &

 ------------------------------